-- 1. Abaqus®: Run branch initial.inp and branch calibration.inp. - 2.
-Matlab: Execute the first part of branch_calibration.m.
-Two Tecplot 360 EX macros files are written in the current Matlab directory. - 3.
-Tecplot 360 EX: Load branch_calibration.odb, compute S{Hmax}, S{hmin}, S_v and the azimuth of S{Hmax} with the GeoStress Add-on, and execute the branch_calib.mcr macro that was generated by Matlab in 2.
-The four variables at the calibration points are written to files in the data subdirectory. - 4.
-Tecplot 360 EX: Load $root_final.odb$ compute S{Hmax} , S{hmin} , S{v} and the azimuth of S{Hmax} with the GeoStress Add-on, and execute the macro $root_branch_calib.mcr$ that was generated by Matlab in 2.
-The four variables at the calibration points are written to files in the data subdirectory. - 5.
-Matlab: Execute the second part of branch_calibration.m.
-Matlab provides the best-fit displacement boundary conditions for the branch model. - 6.
-Open a text editor and set the boundary conditions in branch_final.inp according to the output of Matlab in 5. - 7.
-Abaqus®: Run branch_final.inp.
+- 6. Matlab: Run Step III of the script which writes two Tecplot macros to Matlabs current working directory. - 7.
+Tecplot 360 EX: Load branch\test.odb, compute SHmax, Shmin, Sv and the azimuth of SHmax with the GeoStress Add-on (Stromeyer et al., 2020), and execute the branch.mcr macro that was generated by Matlab.
+The four variables at the calibration points are written to files in the data subdirectory. - 8.
+Tecplot 360 EX: Load root\final.odb compute $S{Hmax}$ , $S{hmin}$ , $S_v$ and the azimuth of $S{Hmax}$ with the GeoStress Add-on, and execute the macro root.mcr that was generated by Matlab.
+The four variables at the calibration points are written to files in the data subdirectory. - 9.
+Matlab: Execute Step IV of multistage\calibration.m.
+Matlab provides the best-fit displacement boundary conditions for the branch model. - 10.
+Open a text editor and set the boundary conditions in branch\final.inp according to the output of Matlab. - 11.
+Abaqus®: Run branch\final.inp.